JUMP TO A TOPIC

 How Often Is Secondary Exposure the Cause of Mesothelioma?

 The most common cause of mesothelioma is occupational exposure to asbestos.
-This method accounts for between 80% and 90% of mesothelioma cases, according to numerous reports.
-Secondary exposure is the cause of around 10-15% of cases.
+This method accounts for between 80% and 90% of mesothelioma cases.
+Secondary exposure is the cause of around 15% of cases.

-According to scientific sources, secondary exposure is more likely than occupational exposure to result in peritoneal mesothelioma.
+According to scientific sources, secondary exposure is more linked to peritoneal mesothelioma.
 Translational Oncology’s report links secondhand exposure to this form of the cancer:

-- The report states that around 52% of non-occupational exposure cases are peritoneal mesothelioma.
+- Around 52% of non-occupational exposure cases are peritoneal mesothelioma.

-- By comparison, 90% of cases involving work-related exposure are pleural mesothelioma.
+- Around 90% of cases from work exposure are pleural mesothelioma.

-Pleural mesothelioma makes up 80% of all cases of this cancer, and peritoneal mesothelioma accounts for most of the remaining 20%.
+Pleural mesothelioma makes up 80% of all cases of this cancer.
+Peritoneal mesothelioma accounts for most of the remaining 20%.

-Fortunately for victims of secondary asbestos exposure, their survival length with mesothelioma is usually better than occupational exposure cases.
+Fortunately for victims of secondary asbestos exposure, their survival length with mesothelioma is usually better.
 In a study cited in Translational Oncology:

 - Changing Pattern in Malignant Mesothelioma Survival.
 Translational Oncology.
 Retrieved from: https://www.sciencedirect.com/science/article/pii/S1936523314001363.
 Accessed: 01/10/20.